Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Arbitrary rotation in measurement frame of reference

+where $\nu_{+}, \nu_{-}, \nu$ are the respective symplectic eigenvalues of $S_{\text{AB}}$ and $S_{\text{A}\mid \text{B}}$, given in Eq. (\ref{eq:nupm}) and Eq. (\ref{eq:nu}).
+The Fig. \ref{fig:key}, corresponds to the secret key fraction after the public announcement of $\theta_{\text{Bob}}$ by Bob to Alice.
+Here the frame of reference is kept along the $\hat{p}_{\text{B}}$ quadrature.
+We also include the possible key rate for a potential phase drift of $5^\circ$, that corresponds to an excess noise of $\xi=0.0107$ \cite{tang2020performance}.
+We note that this phase drift is assumed to be happening within Bob's station.
+This phase error could be due to inaccurate phase estimation by Bob, which is fundamentally limited by the shot noise with the pattern signal measurements.
+In TLO scheme, the phase drift is estimated using the pattern signals which are comparatively at higher intensity than the QKD signals and are sent with each block of QKD signals \cite{cosijns2018advanced, tang2021towards, tang2022experimental}.
+However, the residual phase mismatch is common in any CV-QKD system, independent of the receiver architecture and protocol.

-In the figure below, we plot the mutual information between Alice and Bob with the variation in the angle of rotation in their frame of measurement.
-In particular, similar to Bob, Alice also measures the variance with rotating her frame of measurement to $\theta_A$ (Sec. \ref{app:gen}) which is independent of Bob's rotation.
-The mutual information is found to be
+In Fig. \ref{fig:correlation}, we plot the mutual information between Alice and Bob with the variation in the angle of rotation in their frame of measurements prior to the public announcement of $\theta_{\text{Bob}}$ by Bob.
+In particular, similar to Bob, Alice also measures the variance with rotating her frame of measurement to $\theta_{\text{A}}$ which is independent of Bob's rotation.
+The mutual information then is found to be